ZHHHuaZhang/portfolio/README.md

 # Astro Portfolio

-This template helps you build a portfolio using Astro, Tailwind CSS, and Shadcn UI.
+This portfolio using Astro, Tailwind CSS, and Shadcn UI.

 ## Design